David M. Solomon

-Early life
+Early life and education

-David Michael Solomon was born circa 1962 in Hartsdale, New York.
+Solomon was born circa 1962 in Hartsdale, New York.
 His father, Alan Solomon, was an executive vice president of a small publishing company, and his mother, Sandra, worked as an audiology supervisor.
-He grew up in Scarsdale, New York where he attended Edgemont Junior-Senior High School and worked at a local Baskin Robbins before working as a camp counselor in New Hampshire.
-He graduated from Hamilton College in Clinton, New York, where he earned a Bachelor of Arts degree in political science and government.
-In college he played on the rugby team, enjoyed walking up the Hill, and chaired his social fraternity, Alpha Delta Phi.
-After graduating, he applied to Goldman Sachs for a two-year analyst position but was rejected, leading him to apply to Irving Trust, which he has referred to as a "graduate school at [a] bank".
+He grew up in Scarsdale, New York, where he attended Edgemont Junior-Senior High School and worked at a local Baskin-Robbins before working as a camp counselor in New Hampshire.

+Solomon attended Hamilton College in Clinton, New York, where he earned a Bachelor of Arts degree in political science and government.
+However, in an interview with Stanford GSB, he says he majored in economics.
+While there, he played on the rugby team and was chairman of the college's Alpha Delta Phi chapter.

 Career

+After graduating, he applied to Goldman Sachs for a two-year analyst position but was rejected, leading him to apply to Irving Trust, which he has referred to as a "graduate school at [a] bank."

 After Irving Trust, he went to work for Drexel Burnham in 1986.
 At Drexel Burnham he first worked as a commercial paper salesman, but later transitioned to junk bonds.
 His exposure to high-yield debt prompted him to join Bear Stearns.
 At Bear Stearns he was charged with leading the junk bonds division and selling higher-risk bonds.
-On one occasion, he assisted a struggling movie theater company in Dallas, Texas, to raise money through a "complicated bond transaction".
+On one occasion, he assisted a struggling movie theater company in Dallas, Texas, to raise money through a "complicated bond transaction."